outpostHQ/website/content/reference/utilities/trigger.md

+---
+title: trigger
-Use **trigger** property to change behavior of *Control System*.
+description: "Use **trigger** property to change the behavior of *Control System*.
 If the widget has this property then whenever its value is changed (or set) it will trigger control action.
+Even in the initial state."
+---

 ## Usage